 After the presentations and the panel discussion, the forum concluded with a networking lunch and a raffle ticket sponsored by Air France – KLM Philippines.
 Presentations from the speakers can be found below.
 View our NordCham Facebook page for more pictures of the event.

-Ambassador Carlos C. Salinas, Philippine Transmarine Carriers founder, IMO Maritime Ambassador, presented the IMO Maritime blue print for the Philippines offering key discussion points which should drive the maritime industry in the Philippines.
+Ambassador Carlos C. Salinas, Philippine Transmarine Carriers founder, IMO Maritime Ambassador, presented the Maritime blue print for the Philippines offering key discussion points which should drive the maritime industry in the Philippines.
 He highlighted the five key principles to establish a National Maritime Agenda – Blue Philippines.

 - The appropriate protection and conservation of our aquatic resources.